ben-z/Silent-Sync/README.md

   ],
   "include": [
     "/someDir/something"
-  ]
+  ],
+  "deleteRemoteFiles":true
 }

 ```

-After modifying the settings, restart the server by toggling it twice with `ctrl-alt-s` or using the menu to see the change take effect.
+After modifying the settings, restart the plugin by toggling it twice with `ctrl-alt-s` or using the menu to see the change take effect.

 ## Troubleshooting